 Budget-friendly tools and apps

-There are many low-cost or free apps for guided meditations, sleep sounds, and habit tracking.
-A simple paper journal can be as powerful as a premium app.
+You can find a lot of apps that are free or do not cost much for guided meditations, sleep sounds, and habit tracking.
+The thing is, a simple notebook can be just as good as a fancy app.

 Building a personalized routine